vojtechruz/vojtechruzicka-blog/src/posts/java-try-with-resources/index.md

 }
 ```

 Often it is useful to have also a `finally` block.
 It executed after `try/catch`, no matter whether there was an exception or not.
-It is very useful especially when working with resources, which need proper cleanup after being used.
+It is very useful, especially when working with resources, which need proper cleanup after being used.
 When you use some resources, which are locked by your program (such as files or sockets and more), you need to make sure you release them after you're done.

 You need to do the cleanup no matter whether all ends well or whether there is an exception.